opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param Q: The  :math:`4 \times 4`  perspective transformation matrix that can be obtained with  :ref:`StereoRectify`

-    :param handleMissingValues: If true, when the pixels with the minimal disparity (that corresponds to the outliers; see  :ref:`FindStereoCorrespondenceBM` ) will be transformed to 3D points with some very large Z value (currently set to 10000)
+    :param handleMissingValues: If true, when the pixels with the minimal disparity (that corresponds to the outliers; see  :ref:`StereoBM::operator ()` ) will be transformed to 3D points with some very large Z value (currently set to 10000)

 The function transforms 1-channel disparity map to 3-channel image representing a 3D surface.
 That is, for each pixel ``(x,y)`` and the corresponding disparity ``d=disparity(x,y)`` it computes: